 Right after the attack, you might need to call 911 or animal control, especially if the dog is a stray, to prevent it from attacking anyone else.

-Once you leave the scene of the incident, you’ll need to go to the hospital for initial treatment of the wound.
+Once you leave the incident scene, you must go to the hospital for initial wound treatment.
 They’ll evaluate the damage and might administer shots for tetanus and rabies.
-If the physician recommends surgery, physical therapy, or other medical care, you should follow their orders.
+You should follow their orders if the physician recommends surgery, physical therapy, or other medical care.

-It’s also vital that you hire an Oklahoma City dog bite lawyer to represent you.
+You must also hire an Oklahoma City dog bite lawyer to represent you.
 Abel Law Firm can take on the responsibility of your claim or lawsuit, so your main focus can be attending doctor’s appointments and recovering.
 We can investigate what happened, track down witnesses, and determine the appropriate compensation to pursue.

-Be sure to continue with your regularly scheduled appointments until your medical providers inform you that you’ve made a full recovery or reached maximum medical improvement (MMI).
+Be sure to continue with your regularly scheduled appointments until your medical providers inform you that you’ve fully recovered or reached maximum medical improvement (MMI).
 MMI means further treatment likely won’t improve your condition.
 They might recommend that you follow up in the future if you experience any pain or other symptoms from your injury.

 When we request medical records from them, we’ll also ask that they include an estimated cost for future treatment you might need so we can add it to the monetary value of your case.